FeliciaHard/Comix/README.md

 # Setup Steps

-1. Install xampp
+1. Install xampp.
-2. Pull project to htdocs folder
+2. Pull project to htdocs folder.
+3. Go inside sql folder and use Winrar to combine extract parts of the sql file.
-3. Run Apache & MySQL server on xampp's control panel
+4. Run Apache & MySQL server on xampp's control panel.
+5. Next open PhpMyAdmin and import the sql file [localhost](http://localhost/phpmyadmin/).
-4. Serves the browser for [localhost](http://localhost/)
+6. Serves the browser for [localhost](http://localhost/).